-Ned Rig 101: The Best Ned Rig Tips On The Internet
+Ned Rig 101: The Best Ned Rigging Tips On The Internet

 The Ned Rig has been around for some time but has become very popular in recent years.
 Often you will hear bass fishermen refer to them as the Midwest finesse rig.
-The ned rig setup is taking bass industries by storm and breathing new life into the meaning of finesse fishing.
-Bass anglers all over the world are making ned rig jig heads their go-to fishing bait when fishing in rough conditions.
+This new finesse fishing setup is taking bass industries by storm and breathing new life into the meaning of finesse fishing.
+Bass anglers all over the world are making ned heads their go-to fishing bait when fishing in rough conditions.
 No matter how bad things become on the lake or how pressured the largemouth bass are, ned rigs always answer the call.
 This is often contributed to its amazing action in the water and its sleek small profile perfect for allowing anglers to fish it in ways that mimic nearby food sources.
-With any excellent bass lure comes the many questions that fishermen have for the proper way for fishing the ned rig.
-These questions need to be answered before anglers will add the ned rig their fishing tackle box.
+With any excellent bass lure comes the many questions that fishermen have for the proper way for how it should be fished.
+These questions need to be answered before anglers will add the bass jig to their fishing tackle box.

 We will start with the ned rig basics to get beginner and experienced pros all on the same page.